CSCfi/csc-user-guide/docs/apps/matlab.md

 Now, we can use the [`batch`](http://se.mathworks.com/help/distcomp/batch.html) function to submit a job to Puhti.
 It returns a job object which we can use to access the output of the submitted job.
-We set the working directory using the 'CurrentFolder' attribute.
-We should set the `AutoAddClientPath` to `false`.
 For example, we can submit a simple test job as follows:

 ```matlab